-I’ll be honest- this is one of the things I dislike most about planning a road trip.
+I’ll be honest- planning meals for a road trip is one of the things I dislike most.

 I also have a daughter who has gone from eating whatever we give her to being more and more particular about what she likes- and she’d rather not eat at all than eat something she doesn’t love.
 At home, it’s pretty easy to cook separate meals, but in the van, it becomes a whole different issue- and it makes the process of meal planning a lot harder.